complex64/protoc-gen-gorm/internal/gengorm/test/README.md

 ## Including `options.proto`

-The `.proto` files in this suite reference `gorm/v2/options.proto` just like a user would.
+The `.proto` files in this test suite reference `gorm/options.proto` just like a user would.
 We just symlink them into the local tree for convenient feature development without having to copy files around.